sparker888/stickylife/README.md

   Gatsby Websites Explained
 </h1>

-This project with a default boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+This project started with a default Gatsby boilerplate.
+This allows us to start with the main Gatsby configuration files needed to get up and running blazing fast with the blazing fast app generator for React.

 ## 🚀 Quick start to work in your environment